akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 are journaled and which are received by the persistent actor without being journaled.
 Journal maintains `highestSequenceNr` that is increased on each message.
 The storage backend of a journal is pluggable.
 The persistence extension comes with a "leveldb" journal plugin, which writes to the local filesystem.
 Replicated journals are available as [Community plugins](http://akka.io/community/).
- * *Snapshot store*: A snapshot store persists snapshots of a persistent actor's or a view's internal state.
+ * *Snapshot store*: A snapshot store persists snapshots of a persistent actor's internal state.
 Snapshots are used for optimizing recovery times.
 The storage backend of a snapshot store is pluggable.
 The persistence extension comes with a "local" snapshot storage plugin, which writes to the local filesystem.
  * *Event sourcing*.
 Based on the building blocks described above, Akka persistence provides abstractions for the